neilchaudhuri/vidya-website/content/blog/lessons-from-java-for-testing-in-react.md

 In the Java version of `HiddenMessage`, you have to [work a little harder to mock the dependencies](https://stackoverflow.com/questions/36173947/mockito-mock-private-field-initialization) because they are private implementation details.
-Most Java developers would correctly find this awkward and smelly, but any `HiddenMessage` test is worthless if it isn't given the tools it needs one way or another to satisfy its API contract.
+Most Java developers would correctly find this awkward and smelly, but any `HiddenMessage` test is worthless if it isn't supplied the tools it needs one way or another to satisfy its API contract.
 Shallow rendering fails because it eschews this basic concept--not because it proves integration tests beat unit tests.